TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.2-the-3-realms/_index.md

 ![3 realms breakdown](1.2.2-fig-1.png)

+By the way, for those who use enterprise architecture framework, the 3 realms above actually map to TOGAF by [The Open Group](https://www.opengroup.org/togaf).

+- Business maps to Business Architecture
+- Application maps to Information Systems Architecture
+- IaaS maps to Technology Architecture

 Performance troubleshooting is largely an exercise in elimination.
 The methodology slices each layer and determines if that layer is causing the performance problem.
 Hence it is imperative to have a single metric to indicate if a particular layer is performing or not.
 This primary metric is aptly named Key Performance Indicator.
 We will cover it more [here](/operations-management/chapter-2-performance-management/1.2.7-kpi-vs-sla/#internal-sla).

 The upper layer depends on the layer below it, and hence the infrastructure layer is typically the source of contention.
 As a result, focus on the bottom layer first, as it serves as the foundation for the layer above it.
 The good part is this layer is typically a horizontal layer, providing a set of generic infrastructure services, regardless of what business applications are running on it.